jwg4/staying_agile_becoming_effective/tdd.md

 TDD is a development method based on the principle that unit-tested code is easier to write than code without unit tests.
 Before grokking TDD, developers can see the question of unit tests as a trade-off between code quality and speed of development.

+In fact TDD represents a synthesis between the false dichotomy of 'getting the code out fast', and 'producing high quality code'.
+The answer that TDD provides is not 'you should always produce high quality code', but 'tested and testable code is both quicker to develop and higher quality'.

 ## How TDD works.